mlgranger540/milestone-3/README.md

 ![Recent](static/docs/readme-images/recent.png)

 The landing page displays the most recently posted reviews.
-This is achieved by using the Fetch API in JavaScript to retrieve all the reviews from the database, converting this data into JSON objects, and then sorted by the review ID in descending order to show newest posted reviews first.
+This is achieved by using the Fetch API in JavaScript to retrieve all the reviews from the database, converting this data into JSON objects, and then sorting by the review ID in descending order to show newest posted reviews first.
 This data is looped through to build a div for each review containing the review rating, title, and body text, as well as associated information about the artist and tour, the concert date and location, and the user who posted the review.
 This list of reviews is then inserted into the HTML document to be viewable by the user.

-### Reviews by Artist
+### Reviews by Pages

 ![Reviews by Artist](static/docs/readme-images/by-artist.png)